Codecademy/docs/content/javascript/concepts/arrays/terms/valueOf/valueOf.md

   - 'paths/front-end-engineer-career-path'
 ---

-Returns the value of all the elements of the original array.
+The .valueOf() method returns the value of all the elements of the original array.

 ## Syntax